QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ### Transfer to bank account {#transfer-bank-account}

-The request makes money transfer to personal accounts opened in Russian banks.
+Makes money transfer to personal accounts opened in Russian banks.
 You can use quick transfer service (within an hour if transaction is made from 9:00 until 19:30).

 <h3 class="request method">Request → POST</h3>